Master-Chen-Xin-Qi/Master-Chen-Xin-Qi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨‍💻 About me

-I am Xinqi Chen, a fourth-year Ph.D student in Computer Science from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), advised by Professor [Guangtao Xue](https://scholar.google.com/citations?user=vTC9TSQAAAAJ&hl=zh-CN&oi=ao) and [Erci Xu](https://scholar.google.com/citations?user=7Yc6A1QAAAAJ&hl=zh-CN&oi=ao).
-I have been an intern with the Alibaba Innovative Research (AIR) program at Alibaba Cloud since 2022.
+I am Xinqi Chen, a fourth-year Ph.D student in Department of Computer Science and Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), advised by Professor [Guangtao Xue](https://scholar.google.com/citations?user=vTC9TSQAAAAJ&hl=zh-CN&oi=ao) and Professor [Yichao Chen](https://scholar.google.com/citations?user=LdNIR90AAAAJ).
+I have been an intern with the Alibaba Innovative Research (AIR) program at Alibaba Cloud since 2022, advised by [Erci Xu](https://scholar.google.com/citations?user=7Yc6A1QAAAAJ&hl=zh-CN&oi=ao).
 My current research interest focuses on scheduling and resource management in modern data centers.
-I work on designing efficient schedulers for various components of distributed storage systems, including archive storage and block storage.
+I have been working on designing efficient schedulers for various components of distributed storage systems, including object storage and block storage.
 Before that, I was involved in the research of mobile computing and wireless sensing.

 # 📖 Educations

 - *2021.09 - 2026.06 (Expected)*, Shanghai Jiao Tong University, Computer Science (CS)
-- *2017.08 - 2021.06*, Sun-Yat Sen University, Electronic Engineering (EE)
+- *2017.08 - 2021.06*, Sun Yat-Sen University, Electronic Engineering (EE)

 # 🔥 News

-- *2024.12*: &nbsp;🎉 Our paper *MasterPlan* is accepted by ACM TACO 2024!
+- *2024.12*: &nbsp;🎉 Our paper ***MasterPlan*** is accepted by **ACM TACO 2024**!
+- *2024.08*: &nbsp;🎉 Our paper is accepted by **ACM EuroSys 2024**!

 # 📝 Publications